adslbarxatov/Randomaze/README.md

 ---

-*The product is distributed according to the [Application development policy](https://adslbarxatov.github.io/ADP).
+*The product is distributed according to the [Integrated operational policy](https://adslbarxatov.github.io/IOP).
 By starting to work with this product, you fully agree with this Policy and accept it!*